I ran my first race of the year today: Stubbington 10k. I’ve run it four times previously, so I knew what to expect.

 When I was getting ready for the race, I met my old friend Lawrence.
 I first met him about 8 years ago.
 He was my first karate instructor, so he’s always been a great role model for me.
 It was a lovely surprise to see him and to be able to catch up.

-I also bumped into fellow Japan-cyclist and parkrunner, Jez, who was racing in his new club colours for the first time.
-I hope he enjoyed the experience of having people shout encouragement for his team at him 🙂
+I also bumped into fellow Japan cyclist and parkrunner, Jez, who was racing in his new club colours for the first time.
+Hopefully, he enjoyed the experience of having people shout encouragement for his team at him 🙂

 I went to the start line with a group of friends.
 Teri managed to catch up with us and she took a selfie of us at the start.
 The focus isn’t perfect, but the picture is so much better than any of my selfies – I always get the angle completely wrong!